jennyalfi/Home_Sales/README.md

 #### Cache your temporary table home_sales.

 Using the cached data, run the query that filters out the view ratings with an average price of greater than or equal to $350,000.
 Determine the runtime and compare it to uncached runtime.
-* Cached runtime:
+* Cached temporary table runtime:

 ![](Images/Cached.png)

 #### Partition by the "date_built" field on the formatted parquet home sales data and create a temporary table for the parquet data.
 Run the query that filters out the view ratings with an average price of greater than or equal to $350,000.
 Determine the runtime and compare it to uncached runtime.
-* Parquet data runtime:
+* Parquet temporary table runtime:

 ![](Images/Parquet.png)